Home > Recipes > Healthy Cabbage Rolls (Gluten And Dairy Free, Balanced-Protein)

 Preparing cabbage for cabbage rolls: softening cabbage leaves by submerging in hot water.

-• In a skillet over medium heat, sauté onions, garlic, carrots until lightly soft, add the spices and herbs, the beef.
-Add the soaked rice at the end and cook for 1-2 minutes.
+• In a skillet over medium heat, sauté onions, garlic, carrots until lightly soft, add the spices, herbs, and the ground beef.
+Last add the soaked rice and cook for 1-2 minutes.

-• Now you can add half of the crushed tomatoes to the mixture at this moment or add it later on top, after rolling the cabbage.
+• Next add half of the crushed tomatoes to the mixture.
+Mix to combine.
 Set aside to cool.

 Sautéing the vegetables with ground meat and rice. finishing with diced tomatoes.